hummingbot/hummingbot/documentation/docs/quickstart/3-configure-bot.md

 ETHUSDT
 ```

-Alternatively, you can select a decentralized exchange like IDEX:
+Alternatively, you can select a decentralized exchange like Radar Relay:
 ```
-Enter your maker exchange name >>> idex
+Enter your maker exchange name >>> radar_relay

-Enter the token symbol you would like to trade on idex (e.g. ETH_ZRX) >>> ETH_DAI
+Enter the token symbol you would like to trade on radar_relay (e.g. ZRX-WETH) >>> ZRX-WETH
 ```

 !!! note